The AP US History (APUSH) exam is a difficult test. It is important for students to study for the exam in order to be able to pass it.

 When you’re through, grade your practice test to determine how well you’d perform on the real AP exam if you took it now.

 You may need to allocate more or less study time depending on how much you want to enhance your AP US History test score.
 If you’re already near to a 5 (or a low 5), you may only need to go through these procedures once and be satisfied with your results.

 Make a list of your errors and guesstimates.

 Examine your mistakes and lucky guesses after you’ve completed your practice AP US History test.
 Try to group your errors by content area so you can look for patterns and figure out which portions of the course you need to focus on the most.

 Move on to reviewing the actual content once you’ve determined what you need to study.
 Make a list of the themes that correspond to the most missed multiple-choice questions and points on short-answer and free-response questions, in descending order.

-Create a historical era learning game.
+Create a historical era learning game

 Regardless of how intriguing (or boring) you think APUSH is, studying any type of content for an extended period of time can be exhausting.
 Sometimes you just need to shake things up, and turning it into a game is a great way to do so.

-Many people use Jeopardy-style reviews for history, and it may be very effective for unit reviews and other purposes.
+Many people use Jeopardy-style reviews for world history, and it may be very effective for unit reviews and other purposes.
 You may create your own Jeopardy-style game using JeopardyLabs.
 It’s also possible to make your own game.
-For example, in your study group, go through a series of questions with each other, and for each question one of us gets wrong, we must do three push-ups.
+For example, in your study group, go through a series of questions with each other, and for each question one of us get wrong, we must do three push-ups.
 Alternatively, for each correct answer, we win a couple of Skittles.
 Whatever it takes to keep things interesting.
 It doesn’t have to be funny as long as it works.